How to Take Peptides: What Are the Benefits of Oral Supplements?The Benefits of Oral Peptides Versus Injections

 Parenteral delivery system

 The parenteral delivery system includes intravenous, intramuscular, subcutaneous, intraperitoneal and intrathecal.
-It used to be the major route of choice for administering the protein and peptides but due to high cost, pain during administration new delivery systems came into existence for better patient compliance.
+It used to be the major route of choice for administering peptides, but due to high cost and pain during administration, new delivery systems came into existence for better patient compliance.
 (5) In the case of peptide delivery via injection (SC), interactions with the interstitial extracellular matrix (ECM) can impact systemic bioavailability of peptides (Figure 3).

 Fig. 3.
 Processes that may impact subcutaneous systemic bioavailability of a peptide after injection.